ImperialCollegeLondon/guikit/docs/howtos/add_plugin.md

 #...
 ```

-It should eb noted that the central widget must be unique across all the plugins used
+It should be noted that the central widget must be unique across all the plugins used
 in the application.
 If the notebook layout is disabled, `guikit` will expect one and
 only one plugin with a `central` method returning not `None`.
 If that happens, an error
 will be raised.